przemek83/sqlite-browser/README.md

 ********* Finished testing of DatabaseConfigTest *********

 ```
-As an alternative, CTest can be used to run tests from the `build/test` directory:
+As an alternative, CTest can be used to run tests from the `build/tests` directory:
 ```
 $ ctest
-Test project <path>/sqlite-browser/build/test
+Test project <path>/sqlite-browser/build/tests
-    Start 1: sqlite-browser-test
+    Start 1: sqlite-browser-tests
-1/1 Test #1: sqlite-browser-test ..............
+1/1 Test #1: sqlite-browser-tests ..............
 Passed    0.01 sec

 100% tests passed, 0 tests failed out of 1